camilouribebotta/visual-essays/docs/help.md

 Wikidata is the default knowledge graph used by the visual essay tool so it is sufficient to just use the QID as the value in the `data-qid` attribute.
 When referring to an entity in the JSTOR knowledge graph the QID requires a namespace qualifier in the form of the string `jstor:` preceding the QID.
 Namespacing is necessary as QIDs are not unique between knowledge graphs and the namespace (or prefix) guarantees a unique value.
 Consider the country of France.
 In the JSTOR knowledge graph the identifier for France is `http://kg.jstor.org/entity/Q10302`.
 Simply using "Q10302" in the `data-qid` attribute in a `data-entity` directive would incorrectly to the Wikidata entity with the identifier `http://www.wikidata.org/entity/Q10302` which is associated with _Sestriere_, an Italian comune.
 To correctly refer to the entity for France in the JSTOR knowledge graph the `data-qid` attribute value would be `jstor:Q10302`.
 While not required (as it is the default), QIDs for entities in the Wikidata knowledge graph may be specified using the `wd:` namespace.

+Since `data-entity` directives are used so frequently they are the default directive type and can be used in an un-type

 #### data-entity attributes